SoplosLinux/soplos-welcome-live/README.md

 - Added focused CSS overrides and set application CSS priority to ensure theme rules apply correctly
 - Updated screenshots prepared for the welcome flow (replace legacy captures before packaging)

+#### Patch - 2025-12-09
+- Removed KDE bookmark remapping logic from the language changer.
+The language switcher now deletes the user's `~/.local/share/user-places.xbel` before restarting the session so KDE/Dolphin regenerates localized bookmarks.
+This simplifies behavior in live images and avoids incorrect localized paths.
+(No backups are created; intended behavior for live environments, documented as 2.0 preproduction.)

 ### v1.1.2 (2025-11-29)
 - Universal disk detection in CHROOT (all hardware/VM types)
 - Fixed indentation errors in core modules